maxrafiandy/go-handler/README.md

 This handler use [gorilla mux](https://github.com/gorilla/mux) structs as default router and [gorm](https://github.com/jinzhu/gorm) as default ORM

 # How to use
+- Run `go get github.com/maxrafiandy/go-handler`
-- Set enviroment variable ERROR_IMAGE with value /path/to/error/image.png (default is a blank white rectangle)
+- Set enviroment variable `ERROR_IMAGE` with value /path/to/error/image.png (default is a blank white rectangle)
 - Create log directory in your project directory.
 The log file will be written in *.log (if log directory is not exist it will created automatically by logger func)

 # Example